sensu/sensu-go/internal/cmd/freeze-api/README.md

 1. Create one or more datatypes that embed `meta.TypeMeta` and `meta.ObjectMeta` in the `internal/apis` package.
-2. Run the `go-to-protobuf` tool.
+2. Run the `./hack/update-protobuf.sh` tool.
 This needs to be formalized somewhat, but see the `hack` directory for more information.
 This tool will generate a `.proto` file and compile it to Go source code.
 3. Implement any business logic required in the API.